 Julie Badel’s maternal grandparents immigrated from Kuusamo, Finland, in 1901.
 Fleeing the copper mines during the strike of 1913, her grandfather, Herman Hyrkas, moved his young family to Tapiola and began farming and working in the lumber camps.
 Her grandmother, Jenny, came from an educated family of professionals and imparted to the ensuing generations the importance of education.
 While Julie has had a long and interesting legal career in Chicago, her passions are all things Finnish, the Copper Country and her pack of German Shepherd dogs.

-Julie Badel is a former partner, now Of Consel in the Chicago office of the national law firm Epstein Becker Green.
-She represents management in all phases of labor and employment law, including employment discrimination, wrongful discharge, wage-hour, unemployment, traditional labor law and unfair competition.
-She practices before numerous state and federal agencies and defends employers in both single plaintiff and class action cases in federal agencies and courts.
+Julie Badel is a former partner, now retired, in the Chicago office of the national law firm Epstein Becker Green.
+She represented management in all phases of labor and employment law, including employment discrimination, wrongful discharge, wage-hour, unemployment, traditional labor law and unfair competition.
+She practiced before numerous state and federal agencies and defended employers in both single plaintiff and class action cases in federal agencies and courts.
 Also, she is a certified mediator.

 Badel has served on the board since 2011.

-Clark has served on the board since 2018 and was the commencement speaker in 2018.
+Anderson has served on the board since 2020.

 Shelby (Seaton) Hamar

-Dr. Jeanne Kemppainen, originally from Detroit has lived in New York, California, Mississippi and North Carolina.
+Dr. Jeanne Kemppainen, originally from Detroit, Michigan, has lived in New York, California, Mississippi, and North Carolina.
 She is an internationally recognized scholar and nurse scientist with extensive experience in both advanced practice nursing and higher education.
 Her groundbreaking work on symptom self-management in chronic illness, as well we the critical incident research methodology has been widely recognized through invited presentations, guest lectures, and publications in premier medical and multidisciplinary journals.
 Her international experience includes collaborative research and scholarly partnerships with nursing scientists in Japan and Finland.
-She is also an active member of an international collaborative of nurse researchers and was inducted into the American Academy of Nursing.
+She is also an active member of an international collaboration of nurse researchers from around the world.

-As a mental health nurse certified by the American Nurses Association, she served in a variety of leadership and advanced practice roles during a career with the Veterans Administration Health Care System.
+As a mental health nurse certified by the American Nurses Assoc., she served in a variety of leadership and advanced practice roles during a career with the Veterans Administration Health Care System.
 During her tenure with the VA, Dr. Kemppainen received a national appointment as a VA Postdoctoral Nurse Fellow.
-Within the realm of higher education, she served in academic leadership positions including assistant department chair and faculty chair in the School of Nursing at the University of North Carolina Wilmington (UNCW).
+Within the realm of higher education, she served in academic leadership positions including assistant department chair and faculty chair in the School of Nursing at the Univ. of North Carolina Wilmington (UNCW).
 In 2011, she received an appointment as an endowed research chair and distinguished professor of nursing at UNCW.
 Jeanne is married to Pastor Dale Kemppainen.
-They have three sons and six grandchildren.
+They have three sons (Jon A. Kemppainen, Karl M. Kemppainen, and Paul J. Kemppainen) and six grandchildren.

 Kemppainen has served on the board since 2011.

-Paul Knuti was born in Biwabik, one of Minnesota’s Iron Range communities.
+Mr. Knuti was born in Biwabik, one of Minnesota’s Iron Range communities.
 His family were pioneer farmers and loggers in the Aurora area.
-Knuti lived in the Chicago area during most of his business career.
+Mr. Knuti lived in the Chicago area during most of his business career.
 He and his wife, Carol, now live in Embarrass, Minnesota, where they run a beef cattle operation.
-They have four children.
+They have four children: Erik, Kirsten, Ethan, and Ingrid, and six grandchildren.

 Knuti worked for Illinois Tool Works, Booz, Allen, Hamilton consultants and served as Vice President of Human Resources for Rollins Burdick Hunter Co. and The First National Bank of Chicago, a position he held for more than 10 years before starting the Knuti Farm in 1997.